Self Employed Mortgage Advice in Hull

 How is my income assessed?

-Most Lenders take the average of your last 2 years’ earnings but some go off the latest year.
+Most lenders will take the average of your last 2 years’ earnings but some go off the latest year.
 This could be good news for you if your profits are increasing.
+The more money that you are making, the more likely it is that you will be accepted.

-Yes and no. Yes, you are employed but no, the Lenders do not assess you as an employee unless you own less than 25% of the shares.
-Most Lenders add your salary to your declared dividend to calculate your annual earnings with the odd one using net profit (this can be good if your business retains some profit).
+Yes, you are employed but no, the lenders do not assess you as an employee unless you own less than 25% of the shares.
+Most lenders add your salary to your declared dividend to calculate your annual earnings with the odd one using net profit (this can be good if your business retains some profit).

 My net profits don’t reflect the true picture of my business – what can I do?